snipsco/snips-nlu/docs/source/tutorial.rst

 .. code-block:: python

-    parsing = engine.parse(u"Hey, lights on in the entrance !")
+    parsing = engine.parse(u"Hey, lights on in the lounge !")
     print(json.dumps(parsing, indent=2))

 You should get the following output (with a slightly different ``probability``